Byerazino: Early history

+Russian period

-In 1793 the town was annexed by the Russian Empire in the course of the Second Partition of Poland.
+In 1793, the town was annexed by the Russian Empire in the course of the Second Partition of Poland.
 There are different versions of who owned the town after the Sapieha Family.
 The most logical version by berezino.net is that Sapieha owned the town until partition took place in 1793, and Berezino was granted by Empress Ekaterina II to Count Ludwik Tyszkiewicz.
 From him, the Berezino estate went to his daughter Anna Tyszkiewicz (married 1st time Potocka, 2nd time Wasowicz.)
 Anna Tyszkiewicz-Potocka-Wasowicz should be remembered in Berezino particularly well since she resuscitated the Roman Catholic Church in 1803, and built the Palace well before 1850.
 She tried to revive the Berezino region economically by starting a carpet factory in Horenichi village, but the investment didn't survive for long.
 The town was under French/Polish command in 1812 during Napoleon's Eastern Campaign, where his failed advance on Moscow was defeated fully by the forces of General Barclay de Tolly in early 1813.
 The town was in Potocki (pronounced Pototski) family possession well until June 1920, when the Bolshevik Red Army attacked Poland and subsequent peace treaty changed the Soviet-Polish borders as the place become part of Soviet territory.
 Last owner of Berezino was Count Antoni-Ludwik Potocki.

 During the latter half of the 19th century, the town profited from its geographical position and in 1897 was noted to have 4871 residents, of which 3377 were Jews.
 By the start of World War I, it became a large river port which loaded goods (mostly salt and timber) and shipped them down the river to the Baltic Ports.
 Also, the liquor and alcohol industry began to be developed, including the Potocki's Vodka Distillery (est. 1893).
 It is considered the brilliant investment by Potocki family---to date, the most profitable enterprise, supplying much of the town budget and tax revenues.